TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

         Not using platform tools, Testing, Documentation, and Code Smells"
 %}

-We intentionally left some stuff aside as at this point as we already began to discuss that some pain points were consequence of others; for example, _slow onboarding_ was a direct consequence of _not having good enough documentation_.
+We intentionally left some stuff aside as at this point we already began to discuss that some pain points were consequence of others; for example, _slow onboarding_ was a direct consequence of _not having good enough documentation_.

 We decided to follow that line of though (consequences and impacts) later on, focusing at that moment on extracting